5 Common Pitfalls of DIY Treadmill Desk Construction

 – An adequate range of speed adjustment (make sure you’re getting a “walker” or “cross-trainer” that can work all day at a walking pace without burning out)

 …and so on.
 Visit this page for a more comprehensive checklist.
 Apart from that, apply common sense.
 Don’t convince yourself that damage is “just aesthetic”, and realize that the first several options you check out might not be worth the investment.
 If possible, try to find a used walking treadmill – or, better yet – a rehab treadmill that tops out at no more than 4 or 5 mph.
-Proform, Sole, Horizon, and a few other brands have decent reputations among DIYers.
+Proform, Sole, Horizon, and a few other brands have decent reputations among those making DIY treadmill desks.
 Search for expert reviews of the model you’re interested in and, if at all possible, see if other walking workers have used it.

 And prepare yourself for some alterations.
 Most running treadmills come with an elevated console and safety handrails.
 You don’t want those – remove them, and make room for a proper desk.